FarmBot/Farmbot-Web-App/README.md

 [![Code Climate](https://codeclimate.com/github/FarmBot/farmbot-web-app.png)](https://codeclimate.com/github/FarmBot/farmbot-web-app)
 [![Build Status](https://travis-ci.org/FarmBot/farmbot-web-app.svg)](https://travis-ci.org/FarmBot/farmbot-web-app)
 [![Test Coverage](https://codeclimate.com/github/FarmBot/farmbot-web-app/badges/coverage.svg)](https://codeclimate.com/github/FarmBot/farmbot-web-app)

+# STOP!!
+You might not need this!

+This repo is intended for developers who build the [Farmbot Web App](http://my.farmbot.cc/). **If you are not a developer**, you are highly encouraged to use [the publicly available web app](http://my.farmbot.cc/).

+If you are a developer interested in contributing or would like to provision your own server, you are in the right place.

 # Farmbot Web App

 This Repo is the Web based side of FarmBot.
 It allows users to control the device from their web browser. **We're getting closer to launch, but it this is an unstable pre-alpha repo.**